-Thrillers, Spies and Sleuths
+Thrillers, Spies And Sleuths

 Cliffs, secluded coves, twinkling lights at sea – the smuggling heritage of the Thanet coast has provided a rich backdrop for thriller writers too.
 ‘Father of detective fiction’ Wilkie Collins (1824–1889) stayed with his friend and mentor Charles Dickens at The Royal Albion Hotel in Broadstairs in 1859 and was a frequent visitor to Ramsgate, particularly in the 1870s, where he joined the yacht club and loved to walk, fish and sail, as you can today.
-Also share the colourful sights of Ramsgate Week sailing regatta (24–28 July), or ramble the Contra Trail along cliffs honeycombed with caves and tunnels used by 17th-century smugglers.
+Also share the colourful sights of Ramsgate Week sailing regatta (annually in July), or ramble the Contra Trail along cliffs honeycombed with caves and tunnels used by 17th-century smugglers.

 You can spot the blue plaques where Collins stayed in Ramsgate, living a secret double life that confirmed Jane Austen’s views of saucy seaside morality: 14 Nelson Crescent, where as Mr Collins he resided with his ‘housekeeper’ Caroline Graves, and 27 Wellington Crescent, where he became ‘Mr Dawson’ ensconced with his morganatic wife Martha Rudd aka Mrs Dawson and their children.